DeveloppeurPascal/one-shot-tools/README.md

 Creates a randomly generated password list.

+## import-CSV-from-MSSQLServer-To-MySQL

+Generate SQL commands to create a database structure from a MS SQL Server dump as CSV files.

 ## menage_mailing_list

 Scripts to extract emails from a list of email or a log.